Before Getting Started

 - Is this a one-time or ongoing need to accept payment cards?

-In order to be compliant with MSU policy regarding acceptance of credit cards, there needs to be a PCI steward, signed merchant agreement, and a current PCI self assessment questionnaire (SAQ) on regardless of method(s) used.
+In order to be compliant with MSU policy regarding acceptance of credit cards, there needs to be a PCI steward, signed merchant or usage agreement, and a current PCI self assessment questionnaire (SAQ) on regardless of method(s) used.

 Any requests made through Cashier’s Office will need time for processing and implementation, the time will vary based on the method selected.

 You can review the allowable methods below or download the information.

 A Unit that accepts payment cards (credit or debit cards) is defined as a Merchant and must comply with the MSU Merchant Services Policy and all the applicable Payment Card Industry Data Security Standard (PCI DSS) requirements.
 All people, processes, systems, solutions, devices, and applications that are involved in processing payment cards are included in the scope of what needs to be compliant.